 - Satisfaction guaranteed (now that’s service with a smile!)

-Since WellnessFX is still in select states, unfortunately MA not one of them, I decided to make my appointment in CT, where I grew up.
+Since WellnessFX wasn’t in MA at the time (it now is!), I decided to make my appointment in CT, where I grew up.
 After all, I was due for a nice visit with my family anyway, and luckily the commute from Boston to my home town isn’t that bad at all.

 After I made the appointment, I filled in my WellnessFX profile, entering my weight, health concerns, family history, current supplements I’m taking, and general wellness facts.
 I then received a confirmation, and eagerly waited for my appointment.